 How to Install RGS Conduit: A Step-by-Step Professional Guide

-For licensed electricians, the term “conduit” encompasses a wide range of products, but Rigid Galvanized Steel (RGS) stands in a class of its own.
-When discussing conduit meaning in a professional context, RGS refers to a heavy-walled, threaded electrical raceway made of steel with a protective zinc coating.
+For licensed electricians, the term “conduit” encompasses a wide range of products, but Rigid Metal Conduit (RMC) stands in a class of its own.
+When discussing conduit meaning in a professional context, RMC (rigid metal conduit) refers to a heavy-walled, threaded electrical raceway made of steel with a protective zinc coating.
 Governed by NEC Article 344, this type of raceway is recognized for providing the highest level of physical protection against impact and damage.
-The robust nature of RGS electrical conduit makes it the standard for industrial applications, outdoor installations, and areas where physical abuse is a significant concern.
-Its threaded design ensures a strong mechanical and electrical connection at every joint, which is critical for system integrity.
+The robust nature of RMC electrical conduit makes it the standard for industrial applications, outdoor installations, and areas where physical abuse is a significant concern.
+Its threaded joints, assembled with listed fittings and installed per manufacturer and code guidance, help deliver mechanical strength and continuity for grounding where permitted.

-IMC vs RGS Conduit: Making the Right Choice
+IMC vs RMC Conduit: Making the Right Choice

-A common point of discussion in the field is the IMC vs RGS conduit debate.
+A common point of discussion in the field is the IMC vs RMC conduit debate.
 While both are rigid metal conduits, they have key differences.
-RGS has a thicker wall and is heavier than Intermediate Metal Conduit (IMC).
-This added thickness gives RGS superior strength and impact resistance.
+RMC has a thicker wall and is heavier than Intermediate Metal Conduit (IMC).
+This added thickness gives RMC superior strength and impact resistance.
 IMC, while still very durable, is lighter and has a slightly larger internal diameter, which can sometimes make wire pulling easier.
 The choice often comes down to the specific demands of the installation.
-For the most demanding environments, including many hazardous locations and areas subject to severe physical damage, RGS is the required and preferred choice.
-For many other commercial applications, IMC provides a compliant and more economical alternative.
+For the most demanding environments, and where maximum physical protection is required, RMC is often preferred because of its heavier wall; however, IMC is also explicitly permitted by the NEC for many installations and may be specified where weight or ease of handling is a factor.

 Pre-Installation Planning: Tools, Materials, and Protection